psu-epl/psu-epl.github.com/doc/equip/laser/fullSpectrum/cuttingDXFonRetina/Cutting DXFs on RetinaEngrave.md

+# Cutting DXFs on Retina Engrave for Full Spectrum Laser

-# Why you’re here
+## Why you’re here

 So you have a DXF file that you’ve exported from SolidWorks, Fusion 360, Eagle, or some other software, and you want to cut it on the *Full Spectrum Laser*?
 No problem.
 It’s not as easy as simply importing it directly into the *RetinaEngrave software* that the *Full Spectrum Laser* uses unfortunately, but we can get there with a bit of a workaround.

-# What you’ll need
+## What you’ll need

 * RetinaEngrave Software (installed on eplaser1 computer)